MehdiCHEBBAH/blog/articles/nfc-in-iphone-mobiles/NFC.md

 # How to use NFC on iPhone 11 ?

-Let’s suppose you have an iPhone 11, we know now that it supports NFC, not only that but it supports NFC in the background, what does this means ?
-This means that you don’t need to activate anything before using it, cool isn’t it!
+Let's suppose you have an iPhone 11, we know now that it supports NFC, not only that but it supports NFC in the background, what does this means ?
+This means that you don't need to activate anything before using it, cool isn't it!
 Here is how to use it:

 + For Peer-to-Peer communication, all you have to do is to tap your iPhone to another device that's NFC-enabled.
 + To read an NFC tag, you simply hold the top back of your iPhone close to the NFC tag, it'll read it and show a notification on the screen.